boennecd/pedmod/README.md

-We can construct an approximate 95% confidence interval using an estimated cubic smoothing spline for the profile likelihood (more `sigs` points may be needed to get a good estimate of the cubic smoothing spline):
+We can construct an approximate 95% confidence interval using an estimated cubic smoothing spline for the profile likelihood (more `sigs` points may be needed to get a good estimate of the smoothing spline):

 ``` r
 # get the critical values